Ritambhara: Dream On campaign

-The Dream On campaign allows participants to be mentored by people working in industry.
+The Dream On campaign allows participants to be mentored by people working in the industry.
 Dream On was held for the first time with Antaragni 12.
 This concept was also introduced in Ritambhara at the same time.
-In the past, the winners were provided with direct professional portfolio shoots with fashion photographers, fashion designers and modelling agencies including Rohit Dhingra, Faces Model Management, Modelling India, Josh Ghoraya, Surendri.
+In the past, the winners were provided with direct professional portfolio shoots with fashion photographers, fashion designers, and modelling agencies including Rohit Dhingra, Faces Model Management, Modelling India, Josh Ghoraya, and Surendri.

 Participating colleges

-Ritambhara includes participation from several fashion and non-fashion colleges of the country like NIFT Delhi, NIFT Kolkata, INIFD Ludhiana, St. Xaviers Kolkata, Pearl Delhi and many more.
+Ritambhara includes participation from several fashion and non-fashion colleges of the country like NIFT Delhi, NIFT Kolkata, INIFD Ludhiana, St. Xaviers Kolkata, Pearl Delhi, and many more.
 University of Delhi (DU) along with colleges from states like U.P., Punjab, Rajasthan and Haryana, and colleges from the Kolkata circuit.
-There is altogether participation from more than 50 colleges nationwide.
+Altogether, there is participation from more than 50 colleges nationwide.

 Judges

 Ritambhara has seen fashion designers, fashion photographers, models, Bollywood actors and actresses as its judges in the past few years.